How to Get a ScholarshipApril 6, 2021

 Learn About the Different Types of Scholarships

 No matter your skillset, there several types of scholarships may be applicable to you.
 Here are just a few options to explore:

-- Merit-based: These are financial aid opportunities based on your academic achievements.
+- Merit-based: These are opportunities based on your academic achievements.

 - Need-based: If your financial situation makes paying for college difficult, you may be eligible for need-based scholarships.